-- (7) Procedures to Apply for a Reexamination: Students who wish to apply for a reexamination should: - ensure that they meet the eligibility criteria for application noted above. - complete an application form (available at the Faculty or Department responsible for the course). - have the application for reexamination approved by the Faculty or Department offering the course. - d. the Dean or delegate of the student's Faculty must also give final approval of the application.
+- (7) Procedures to Apply for a Reexamination: Students who wish to apply for a reexamination should: - a.
+Ensure that they meet the eligibility criteria for application noted - b.
+Complete an application form (available at the Faculty or Department responsible for the course) - Have the application for reexamination approved by the Faculty or Department offering the course. - d.
+The Dean or delegate of the student's Faculty must also give final approval of the application.

 Refer §22.2.8 for details on where to pay fees and to §22.2.12 for fees for special services.
 Payment of the required fee will normally be made at the time of approval of the application but must be made no later than two weeks after approval.
 Once approval has been granted reexaminations are to be written at a time and place agreed upon by the instructor and the students concerned.
-Dentistry students write in July.
+Dentistry students write by August 15.
 Normally, students in the Faculty of Law write in June.
 Refer to the Academic Schedule (§11) for the applicable dates.

-Notes:
+Notes

-- (1) Science Students: Registrants in the BSc degree programs or Special Certificate programs in the Faculty of Science who fail to meet the graduation GPA may be granted a reexamination in a passed or failed Science course taken in the final Fall/Winter or Spring/Summer (last ★30 or less) provided the maximum number of reexaminations (★12) has not been previously taken. - (2) Dentistry Students: Students in the Dentistry program should consult §§113.2.1(6), 113.2.2(6) or the Office of the Associate Dean, 3036 Dentistry Pharmacy Centre, for regulations concerning reexaminations.
-Dental Hygiene Students: Students in the Dental Hygiene program should consult §113.2.3(7) or the Office of the Associate Dean, 3036 Dentistry Pharmacy Centre, for regulations concerning reexaminations. - (3) Law Students: - Reexaminations shall be taken only in June except under the circumstances as described in b. below.
-The deadline for application is May 30. - b.
+- (1) Science Students: Registrants in the BSc degree programs or Special Certificate programs in the Faculty of Science who fail to meet the graduation GPA may be granted a reexamination in a passed or failed Science course taken in the final Fall/Winter or Spring/Summer (last ★30 or less) provided the maximum number of reexaminations (★12) has not been previously taken. - (2) Dentistry Students: Students in the Dentistry program should consult §§113.2.1(6) and113.2.2(6) or the Chair, Dentistry, 5-478 ECHA, for regulations concerning reexaminations.

+Dental Hygiene Students: Students in the Dental Hygiene program should consult §113.2.3(7) or the Chair, Dentistry, 5-478 ECHA, for regulations concerning reexaminations.

+(3) Law Students:

+Reexaminations shall be taken only in June except under the circumstances as described in b. below.
+The deadline for application is May 30. b.
 Where a student fails one course in the Fall Term of their final year, the student may write one reexamination at a time before June, provided that the student attains a GPA of no less than 2.0, calculated on the basis of final grades obtained in Fall Term.
 The deadline for application is February 2.
-The rules governing the times for setting of deferred examinations in §23.5.6(3) shall apply to reexaminations written in accordance with this section.
+The rules governing the times for setting of deferred examinations in §23.5.6(1) shall apply to reexaminations written in accordance with this section.

-23.5.6 Absence from Exams
+23.5.6 Deferred Final Exams